farshed/farshed.github.io/src/content/blog/borderline-internals.md

 - **Psychic Equivalence**: Inability to distinguish one's thoughts and feelings from external reality, leading to rigid thinking and a lack of self-reflection. _Feelings become facts._
 - **Emotional Dysregulation**: Struggling to understand one’s own emotional state, leading to poor emotional regulation.
 - **Impaired Empathy**: Inability to put oneself in the shoes of others and see from their perspective.
-- **Misreading Motives**: Frequently misinterpreting the intentions or motivations of others, leading to defensive or aggressive behavior.
+- **Misreading Motives**: Frequently misinterpreting the intentions or motivations of others, leading to defensive or aggressive behaviour.
 - **Projection**: A tendency to attribute one's own feelings or behaviours to others without evidence.
 - **Emotional Impulsivity**: Reacting to situations without considering the underlying emotions or thoughts that fuel the behaviour.
 - **Premature Judgments**: Tendency to make snap judgments or reach premature conclusions about others' intentions or character without sufficient evidence.